 Obstetrics deals with pregnancy care, while gynecology focuses on the functions and diseases specific to girls and women, particularly those concerning the reproductive system, breasts or pelvic region.

 OB-GYNs are physicians who have undergone four years of residency training in obstetrics and gynecology after graduating from medical school.

 Practicing OB-GYNs focus on services like contraception planning, gynecologic disease prevention, pregnancy care, diagnosing infertility, hormonal problems, menstrual disorders, and gynecological procedures and surgery.

 OB-GYNs can save you a trip to see a primary care physician for issues like urinary tract infections, abnormal vaginal discharges, menstrual irregularities, pelvic pain, endometriosis, sexually transmitted infections and breast pain or lumps.

 Many healthy women are fine seeing only their OB-GYN, who can make sure their patients are up to date on their maintenance health screenings.
 “If those tests are abnormal, many times an OB-GYN will refer you to a primary care physician,” said Dr. Angela Fleming, a Beaumont OB-GYN.
 “If you have a cold or issues unrelated to gynecology, then it’s helpful to have a primary care physician.”

-She recommends that women see a primary care doctor, as opposed to an OB-GYN, whenever there’s an issue not related to the breast or pelvic region.
+She recommends that women see a primary care doctor, as opposed to an OB-GYN, whenever there’s an issue not related to reproductive health.